adhirajpandey/Clipper/README.md

 ## Installation and Usage

 1. Clone the project to your local system using: `git clone https://github.com/adhirajpandey/Clipper`.
-2. You can use Dockerfile to run in containerized environment.
+2. You can use Dockerfile to run in containerized environment, or
 3. Install the dependencies: `npm install`
-4. Run the app: `node app.js`
+4. Run the app: `npm run prod`

 ## TODO